open-api-spex/open_api_spex/CONTRIBUTING.md

 - Push master branch to `open_api_spex` repo
 - Push package to Hex: `mix hex.publish`
 - Add a release announcement to the [Elixir Forum thread](https://elixirforum.com/t/openapispex-openapi-swagger-3-0-for-plug-apis/15614)
-- Add a release announcement to the #open_api_spex channel in the Elixir Slack workspace.
+- Add a release announcement to the #open_api_spex channel in the Elixir Slack workspace